 107-108.
-ENGLISH HISTORY FROM ANGLO-SAXON TIMES TO THE PRES-ENT.
+ENGLISH HISTORY FROM ANGLO-SAXON TIMES TO THE PRESENT.
 Fall and spring terms.
 Credit three hours a term.
-107 not prerequisite to 108.
+May be taken either term.
 Students who have taken History 103-104 or 105-106 must secure the consent of the instructor.
 T Th S 8.
 Mr. MARCHAM and assistants.

 This introductory course traces the growth of government, economic life, religion, the arts, and society among the English people.
-It illustrates in the history of one nation some of the principal developments of Western civilization since early modern times, such as the nation-state, the late Renaissance, the industrial revolution, the overseas empire, and state socialism.
+It illustrates in the history of one nation some of the principal developments of Western civilization since early modern times, such as the nation-state, the late Renaissance, the Industrial Revolution, the overseas empire, and state socialism.
 Lectures and discussion groups.
 Some of the written work is designed to give elementary training in the interpretation of documentary evidence.
 Work for the first term ends with the civil wars of the seventeenth century.

-131-132.
+115-116.
 MEDIEVAL HISTORY.
 Throughout the year.
-Course 131 not prerequisite to 132.
-Not open to students who have taken History 115-116.
+May be taken either term.
 Credit three hours a term.
 T Th S 9.
 Mr. MOMMSEN.